MaxITService/Console2Ai/readme.md

 **c.
 Configure `aichat` Model & API Key:**
         `aichat` needs to know which AI model to use and requires an API key for that service (e.g., OpenAI, OpenRouter, Ollama, Gemini, etc.).
-        Follow the detailed configuration instructions on the [aichat configuration example](https://github.com/sigoden/aichat/blob/main/config.example.yaml).
+        Configuration instructions are here [aichat configuration example](https://github.com/sigoden/aichat/blob/main/config.example.yaml).
+But to quickly get you started you may need only these steps:
         Create or edit a `config.yaml` file.
-For Windows, this file is located at: `C:\Users\Username\AppData\Roaming\aichat\config.yaml` (replace `Username` with your Windows username).
+For Windows, this file should be put in youur user profile at: `C:\Users\Username\AppData\Roaming\aichat\config.yaml` (replace `Username` with your Windows username).
         You can quickly open this folder by typing `explorer %APPDATA%\aichat` in PowerShell.
         You don't need to have everything, here is my config that works:
-        Example configuration for OpenRouter with Claude:
+        Example configuration file for OpenRouter with Claude:

         model: openrouter:anthropic/claude-3.7-sonnet
         clients: